samofashhurst/data-recipes/README.md

 * Venn
   * Draw up to 7-way Venn diagrams - impress your friends!
 * Simulation of sample size mismatch effects on power in A/B tests
+* Simulation for demonstrating the Monty Hall problem

 Google Sheets
 =============